davidhubbard/tiva-ussh/libti2cit/README.md

 After all your devices are connected to SDA and SCL, you must decide which devices are to be a "master" and which are to be a "slave."
-Don't worry: electronic devices don't have feelings and are perfectly happy to be enslaved on an i2c bus. **Master devices are in charge of initiating everything.** Also, most i2c devices you might try to hook up to your Connected Launchpad are slaves and cannot be a master anyway.
+Don't worry: electronic devices don't have feelings and are perfectly happy to be enslaved on an i2c bus. **Master devices are responsible for starting (who, what, when, where) and ending every transaction that goes across the bus.** Also, most i2c devices you might try to hook up to your Connected Launchpad are slaves and cannot be a master anyway.
+However, the Connected Launchpad can be set up as a slave too, if that better fits your design.

 An i2c slave can never spontaneously send data to its master.
 This may mean the master has to check back with the slave constantly, which becomes a lot of work for the master.
 But it can keep your code clean because the master controls all the timing.

-If you start to have a lot of devices you might want to tell your Connected Launchpad to sometimes be a slave and sometimes be a master.
-In that case you must carefully test your collision logic (the stuff that i2c does when two masters try to initiate something at the same time.)
-And if you're doing it that way, you're way past needing me to explain things to you. :)
+An i2c master does not have an address.
+Usually one i2c bus has only one i2c master, and I'm going to leave out the explanations for a bus with multiple masters.
+I'll only say, for illustration purposes, that if a bus has 2 masters, they can listen to each other's conversations but they cannot directly talk to each other.

-**The simple case: Master mode**
+**The simple case: Launchpad in Master mode**

-Since almost everyone using libti2cit wants to run in master mode, this explanation assumes the Connected Launchpad is in master mode.
-But libti2cit works both as a master and as a slave.
+Since almost everyone using libti2cit wants to run the Launchpad as the i2c master, in this section we will assume the Launchpad has been initialized in master mode.
+See the Tivaware example code and Processor Data Sheet from TI for initialization instructions. libti2cit works both for master and slave mode.

 In master mode, you call `libti2cit_m_sync_send()`.
 The `m` is for master, and `libti2cit_m_sync_send()` is what wakes up all the slaves and takes command of the bus.
-This is called an I2C START.
+This is called an i2c START.

-First the master sends I2C START, then it sends an address, then some bytes, and last of all (if the master wants to receive bytes), a slave starts talking and sends bytes to the master.
+First the master sends i2c START, then it sends an address, then zero or more bytes of data, and last of all (if the master wants to receive bytes), the slave at the address can start talking and sends data to the master.

-The master can "let go of the i2c bus" by sending an I2C STOP at any time.
-A slave can only talk when the master asks to receive bytes, and asks for the address of that slave device.
+The master can "let go of the i2c bus" by sending an i2c STOP at any time.
+A slave can only talk when the master sends the address of that slave device, and must continue sending bytes until the master sends the i2c STOP.

 **Receiving as Master**